Courage-1984/Dataset-Forge/docs/architecture.md

 - All menu and submenu actions use the lazy import pattern, and are wrapped with the timing utility for performance analytics.
 - Timing data is available to the user via the System Monitoring menu, and is also available for developer analytics.
 - This system is part of the broader monitoring and analytics utilities in `utils/monitoring.py`.

+### Menu System: Robust Loop Pattern

+All menus and submenus use a robust, standardized menu loop pattern (choice-based, action lookup, callable check).
+This is essential for modularity, maintainability, and reliable navigation throughout the CLI.